cyyeh/reactive-ml-systems/chapters/ch1.md

 - Reactive systems are defined by four traits and three strategies.
 The paradigm as a whole is a way of codify- ing an approach to building systems that can serve modern user expectations for things like interactivity and availability.
 - Traits of Reactive Systems
 ![](https://i.imgur.com/tZDj9JW.png)
+    - responsive: they consistently return timely responses to users
+    - resilient: they need to maintain responsiveness in the face of failure
+        - Providing some sort of acceptable response even when things don’t go as planned is a key part of ensuring that users view a system as being responsive
+    - elastic: they need to remain responsive despite varying loads
+        - Elastic systems should respond to increases or decreases in load
+    - message-driven: they communicate via asynchronous, non-blocking message passing
+        - A loosely coupled system organized around message passing can make it easier to detect failure or issues with load
+        - A design with this trait helps contain any of the effects of errors to just messages about bad news, rather than flaming production issues that need to be immediately addressed
 - Reactive Strategies
 ![](https://i.imgur.com/BbqxhGU.png)
+    - replication: they have the same component executing in more than one place at the same time
+        - More generally, this means that data, whether at rest or in motion, should be redundantly stored or processed
+        - Spark gives you automatic, fine-grained replication so that the system can recover from failure
+    - containment: to prevent the failure of any single component of the system from affecting any other component
+        - The term containment might get you thinking about specific technologies like Docker and rkt, but this strategy isn’t about any one implementation
+    - supervision: to organize components, you explicitly identify the components that could fail and make sure that some other component is responsible for their lifecycles
+        - Should their behavior deviate from acceptable bounds, the supervisor would stop sending them messages requesting predictions.
+In fact, the model supervisor could even completely destroy a model it knows to be bad, making the system potentially self-healing
+- Making machine learning systems reactive
+- When not to use reactive machine learning